Three Types of Analog Instruments

 2. Recording Instruments

 Recording Instruments give a continuous record of the quantity being measured over a specified period.
+In principle, these are indicating instruments but so arranged that a permanent continuous record of the indication is made on a chart or dial.

 The variations of the quantity being measured are recorded by a pen (attached to the moving system of the instrument ; the moving system is operated by the quantity being measured) on a sheet of paper carried by it rotating drum.